2021–22 UEFA Women's Champions League: Group stage

 Teams from the same association could not be drawn into the same group.
 Prior to the draw, UEFA formed one pairing of teams for associations with two or three teams based on television audiences, where one team was drawn into Groups A–B and another team into Groups C–D, so that the two teams played on different days.
 Clubs from countries with severe winter conditions (Sweden, Iceland) were assigned a position in their group which allowed them to play away on matchday 6.

 The matches were played on 5–6 October, 13–14 October, 9–10 November, 17–18 November, 8–9 December, and 15–16 December 2021.
 The top two teams of each group advanced to the quarter-finals.

-Køge, 1899 Hoffenheim and Real Madrid made their debut appearances in European women's football.
+HB Køge, 1899 Hoffenheim and Real Madrid made their debut appearances in European women's football.